We’ve sniffed out the five best mountain to climb in Victoria just for you.

-Whilst admiring an exceptional sunrise from the highest summit in the area you can gaze across the dramatic ridgeline of the Crosscut Saw and enjoy a cuppa in this beautiful, remote region.
+Whilst admiring an exceptional sunrise from the highest summit in the area you can gaze across the dramatic ridgeline of the Crosscut Saw and enjoy a cuppa in this beautiful, remote part of Victoria.

 There are many routes to the summit of Mt Howitt, with the main trails stemming from the Upper Howqua Campsite or the slightly easier option being the track from the Mt Howitt Carpark on the Tamboritha Road.